Imhermes1/LumoraLabsSite/policies/terms-service-updated.md

 ### 8.1 Our Intellectual Property
 We own all intellectual property rights in:
-- The Macro and MooDo applications
+- The Macro and Micro applications
 - Our website, logos, and branding
 - Documentation and support materials
 - Software code, algorithms, and technical innovations